exporl/apex/documentation/basicconcepts/index.md

 Every element can have content.
 There are two types of content: *simple* content, for example a string or a number, and *complex* content: other elements.
 An element can also have attributes: extra properties of the element that can be set.
-In the following example, element is started on line 1 and ended on line \[xml:end\].
-Element contains *complex*
+In the following example, an element is started on line 1 and ended on line \[xml:end\].
+Element a contains *complex*
-content: the elements and .
-Element contains *simple* content: the numerical value 1.
-Element again contains *complex* content: the elements and .
-Element has an attribute named attrib1 with value 15.
+content: the elements b and c.
+Element b contains *simple* content: the numerical value 1.
+Element c again contains *complex* content: the elements c1 and c2.
+Element c1 has an attribute named attrib1 with value 15.
-Element on line \[xml:empty\] shows the special syntax for specifying an empty element.
-This is equivalent to .
+Element c2 on line \[xml:empty\] shows the special syntax for specifying an empty element.
+This is equivalent to '<c2></c2>'.
 The reference manual lists all possible elements and attributes.

 ```xml